dorsett85/clayton-static-site/README.md

-Professional site with Dotnet Core, Typescript, and Gatsby
+Professional site with Dotnet, Typescript, and Gatsby

 https://cphillipsdorsett.com/